alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 # It's easy to use - try it out!

   1. Paste your bibliography in the box below and click the button!
-Be patient - the tool takes a couple of seconds to retrieve the information depending on the size of your bibligoraphy
+Be patient - the tool takes a while to retrieve the information depending on your bibligoraphy's size
   2. **The tool only works with peer-reviewed papers in indexed journals**.
 Don't include books, reports, or theses (sorry, non-paper-based disciplines!)
-  3. Each reference must be in a separate line - you may have to reformat references pasted from pdf files
+  3. Each reference must be in a separate line - you may have to reformat references copied from pdfs
   4. Let me know what you think at [@d_alburez](https://twitter.com/d_alburez)

-**I rely on the kindness of the [Crossref API](https://github.com/CrossRef/rest-api-doc).
-Please, do not over-use the tool!**
+  5. I rely on the kindness of the [Crossref API](https://github.com/CrossRef/rest-api-doc). **Please, do not over-use the tool!**

 <iframe width = "100%" height = "1000px" seamless frameborder = "0" src="https://diego-alburez.shinyapps.io/gender_check/"></iframe>